WHERE IT ALL STARTED

 WHO WE ARE

-The Porto Protocol Foundation is a non-profit corporate institution, founded by Taylor’s Port, that counts with hundreds of members, united by a binding commitment to make a greater contribution to mitigate climate change.
+The Porto Protocol Foundation is an international non-profit institution, founded by Taylor’s Fladgate Port, with hundreds of other members commited to make a greater contribution to mitigate climate change.

-Born out of the wine industry and spread across industries from its whole value chain, it was created under the belief that, if we share our successes and experiences, our response against climate change will be more effective.
+Born in the wine industry and spread across the whole value chain, we strive to be a catalyst of climate action.
+Our belief is that, if we share our successes and experiences, our response to climate change will be more effective.

 Leader of The Porto Protocol & CEO The Fladgate Partnership